A man happily exercising while walking on the Tread. Learn more about how exercise relieves stress in this article.

 Tai Chi

 It’s all about breath and slow, flowing movements with tai chi.
 This mind-body practice, which originated as an ancient martial art in China, has been shown to reduce stress.
-Breathwork, a core part of tai chi, can prompt a state of relaxation, leading to a decrease in heart rate and activation of the vagus nerve, which is responsible for the body's "rest and digest" functions.
+Breathwork, a core part of tai chi, can prompt a state of relaxation, leading to a decrease in heart rate and an activation of the vagus nerve, which is responsible for the body’s “rest and digest” functions.

 Resistance Training

 Weightlifting and resistance band exercises can help you build strength while improving your mood and boosting your self-esteem.
-And the benefits continue after your sweat sesh is over.
+And the benefits continue after your sweat session is over.
 Researchers found that engaging in a single session of resistance exercise at an intensity of 45 percent of your max lifting capacity led to a reduction in anxious feelings that persisted for up to two hours after exercise.

 Dance